betsyjwolf/evidence-maps/README.md

 # What works for whom: Exploring the students, settings, and outcomes in What Works Clearinghouse study data

-This repository provides open access to data and materials from the paper (in press).
+This repository provides open access to data and materials from the paper:
+Wolf, B. (in press). hat works for whom: Exploring the students, settings, and outcomes in What Works Clearinghouse study data.
+Journal of Research on Educational Effectiveness.

 ## Abstract